PonyCui/PonyChatUIV2/README.md

 ## Sample Code

-The easist way to use PonyChatUI is
+A simple way to use PonyChatUI is

 ```objective-c
 @import PonyChatUI;